 A 1/4 mile trail leads to the burial ground from an entrance on Warren Ave marked by a chain between two posts and a Rhode Island Historical Cemetery sign.
-The path runs to the right of a private house at 671 Warren Avenue, Barrington.
+The path runs to the right of a private house at 671 Warren Avenue, Swansea.

 One Hundred Acre Cove, the only home of the diamondback terrapin in RI, is easily visible.

 A gate marks the entrance to the Doug Rayner Wildlife Sanctuary which is open to the public.